Table of Contents

 Differences Between The Stratocaster and Jaguar

 The Stratocaster and Jaguar were designed in different time periods.
-That’s why they have distinctive features that can help differentiate the two.
+That’s why they have features that can help differentiate the two.

 - The Stratocaster has a scale length of 25.5″ to the Jaguar’s 24″